gdrosos/bloat-study-artifact/README.md

     - `project`: Github Owner-Repository Name, representing the Python project.
     - `package_name`: Specifies the name of the PyPI package identified as a vulnerable dependency.
     - `dependency_type`: Distinguishes whether the vulnerable package is a direct or transitive dependency of the project.
-    - `activation_status`: Indicates the invokation status of the dependency, specifying whether it is a bloated dependency, active, inactive, or undefined.
+    - `activation_status`: Indicates the invocation status of the dependency, specifying whether it is a bloated dependency, active, inactive, or undefined.

 ### rq2b.csv:
 - Contains metrics regarding the usage of inactive (used with bloated vulnerable method) and active vulnerable packages within each Python project (RQ2).
 Each row describes a project’s interaction with a vulnerable dependency,  and more precisely the extent of bloat and usage in both the files and methods of this dependency.